aalexlu/content/ACurrent/Sociolinguistics/11 Gender, sociolinguistic variation, language change.md

 - Eckert studied white adolescent speech in Detroit suburbs
 - school-oriented "jocks" and urban-oriented "burnouts"

-Linguistic Differentiation
-- Linguistic differentiation: the labeling of a way of speaking as different from, or opposed to, some other way of speaking.
-- Three processes:
-	- Iconization: a linguistic feature appears to be similar in some way to individuals or to whole groups
-	- Fractal recursivity: when an opposition or contrast operating at one level is projected onto another level
-	- Erasure: language ideologies can render certain linguistic features, activities, or speakers invisible

 #### The social meaning of variation
 - Speakers use variables not simply to reflect their belonging to social group, but to make ideological moves
 - Diversity of social meanings, ex: educated, formal, effortful, articulate/pretentious, social types: British, Nerd girl, Gay diva